 Community Solar a Growing Trend

-Babcock Ranch, which takes its name from the family that owned the land for generations, represents a marked evolution from the world of individual rooftop solar panels.
+Babcock Ranch, which takes its name from the family that owned the land for generations, represents a marked evolution from the world of individual rooftop panels.
 It also reflects growing national interest—if not quite yet a trend—toward all-electric homes and community-wide solar.

 “Fossil fuel people are starting to diversify, getting on the bandwagon with other energy sources,” says Jack Armstrong, a board member at Team Zero (formerly the Net Zero Energy Coalition), a group of industry stakeholders collaborating to bring broad industry-led national awareness of zero energy buildings.

-The trend toward net-zero homes enabled by solar is accelerating in states that have adopted tax rebates and other incentives for community-wide solar installations.
+The trend toward net-zero homes enabled by solar is accelerating in states that have adopted tax rebates and other incentives for community-wide installations.
 Among the leaders is Minnesota, which approved a solar garden initiative in 2013 and claims about one-third of the country’s community solar generation.
 Working with Cooperative Energy Futures (CEF), an investor in and supplier of solar-generated electricity, members typically buy a share of a common solar plot and in return get credits to reduce their electricity bills.

 Such solar “farms” (photo, left) can sprout in urban as well as rural settings.
 CEF generates 1.37 megawatts of power with a canopy of solar panels atop a parking garage in downtown Minneapolis.
 It serves 150 households, saving users about 10% on their utility bills, according to Timothy DenHerder-Thomas, Cooperative Energy Futures' general manager.